ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Related Work

 Despite these advancements, existing feed-forward 3DGS models are fundamentally constrained by static primitive regression.
 By predicting a fixed set of Gaussian attributes in a single pass, these methods struggle to reconcile conflicting visual information across diverse viewpoints, leading to blurred details and a failure to capture non-Lambertian effects like sharp specularities.
 Our ViewSplat breaks this bottleneck by shifting from rigid regression to view-adaptive refinement.
-Built upon the self-supervised, pose-free feed-forward frameworks~\cite{huang2025spfsplat,huang2025spfsplatv2}, we introduce a dynamic update mechanism that \textit{rectifies} Gaussian parameters on-the-fly for each target viewpoint, enabling high-fidelity synthesis that was previously only attainable through per-scene optimization.
+Built upon the self-supervised, pose-free feed-forward frameworks~\cite{huang2025spfsplat,huang2025spfsplatv2}, we introduce a view-dependent update mechanism that \textit{rectifies} Gaussian parameters on the fly for each target viewpoint, enabling high-fidelity synthesis that was previously only attainable through per-scene optimization.